Paul Vita, Ph.D.

 B.A.
 English, Yale University

 Paul Vita's research focuses on nineteenth-century British literature and culture, with strong forays into Dickens.
 He has co-edited two collections of essays, The Victorians and Italy: Literature, Travel, Politics and Art (2009) and Unsettling Dickens: Process, Progress and Change (2016), and he has published essays on topics ranging from Victorian visitors to the Paris Morgue to parallels between Don Quixote and Pickwick.
-Dr. Vita is passionate about helping undergraduates with their own writing and their discovery of themselves and the world they live in through the literature courses he teaches: ENGL 2350 Faith, Doubt, and Literature, ENGL 4540 Victorian Fiction, and more. in addition, he leads graduate student seminars, including ENGL 5000 Research Methods and ENGL 6590 Dickens Home and Abroad.
-Dr. Vita received his Ph.D. from Columbia University in the City of New York in 1998 and joined SLU-Madrid's Department of English in 1999.
-Dr. Vita is the Campus' Director and Academic Dean
+Dr. Vita teaches a variety of courses, ranging from introductory writing to upper-level seminars in literature, including ENGL 2350: Faith, Doubt, and Literature; ENGL 3540: British Culture and Travel; and ENGL 5000: Research Methods.
+Dr. Vita received his Ph.D. from Columbia University in the City of New York in 1998 and joined SLU-Madrid’s Department of English in 1999.
+He also serves the Campus’ Director and Academic Dean.

 Publications and Media Placements